 The story of African Americans in Washington, D.C., actually predates the founding of the capital, for African Americans were here from the get-go.
-Records show that blacks were living and working in Georgetown, the city’s oldest neighborhood, from its 1751 beginnings as a tobacco port.
-(And worshipping: Georgetown’s Mount Zion United Methodist Church celebrated its 203rd year in 2019, making its worshippers the city’s oldest black congregation.)
+Records show that blacks were living and working in Alexandria, Virginia, in its early days as a tobacco port.
+(And worshipping: Georgetown’s Mount Zion United Methodist Church, which celebrates its 205th year in 2021, making its worshippers the city’s oldest black congregation.)
+In 1800, African Americans made up 29% of the District’s roughly 14,000 residents, but 80% of them were enslaved.
 The capital’s very design was plotted by self-taught mathematician/surveyor Benjamin Banneker, who in 1791 assisted Andrew Ellicott in mapping out Pierre L’Enfant’s 10-square-mile territorial vision.
 Slaves built many of the capital’s historic buildings, the White House and the U.S. Capitol among them.
-The population of African Americans in the capital, always significant, now stands at about 48%.
+The population of African Americans in the capital, always significant, now stands at about 46%.
 This tour aims to shed some light on the local and national history of African Americans, from pre-Revolutionary War times to the present.
 Start: Frederick Douglass National Historic Site in Anacostia.

 1. Frederick Douglass National Historic Site (Cedar Hill)

 Douglass is best known for being an abolitionist, but his story doesn’t stop there.
 After the Civil War, Douglass held a number of government positions, including U.S. Marshal, appointed by President Rutherford Hayes in 1877.
 His office was in the U.S. Capitol.
 He was 60.
 Douglass walked the 5 miles daily to and fro.
-So let me ask you something: Do you think the Anacostia site is too far away to visit?
 You could make the same trek as Douglass, but actually, it’s quite easy to get there: From Union Station, take the DC Circulator bus headed in the direction of Congress Heights and travel 7 stops farther to the corner of W Street SE and Martin Luther King, Jr. Avenue SE, hop off and walk 4 blocks east to 14th and W streets SE.
 Easy-peasy.

-In his 39 years, the Rev. Dr. Martin Luther King, Jr., helped found the Southern Christian Leadership Conference, wrote and delivered 2,500 speeches, organized massive protests and drives to register black voters, won the Nobel Peace Prize, and led the August 28, 1963, historic March on Washington for Jobs and Freedom that convinced Congress to pass the Civil Rights Act of 1964.
-The memorial at the northwest corner of the Tidal Basin, has 16 quotes inscribed into the walls that attempt to define the man, including one that inspired the memorial’s design: “OUT OF THE MOUNTAIN OF DESPAIR, A STONE OF HOPE.”
-Your next stop is the place where King delivered that line.
+In his 39 years, the Rev. Dr. Martin Luther King, Jr. helped found the Southern Christian Leadership Conference, wrote and delivered 2,500 speeches, organized massive protests and drives to register Black voters, won the Nobel Peace Prize, and led the August 28, 1963, historic March on Washington for Jobs and Freedom that helped convince Congress to pass the Civil Rights Act of 1964.
+The memorial at the northwest corner of the Tidal Basin has 15 quotes inscribed into the walls that attempt to define the man, including one that inspired the memorial’s design: out of the mountain of despair, a stone of hope.

-Cross Independence Ave. and walk westward along the avenue until you reach a lane leading to the:
+Cross Independence Ave. and walk northeast across the Washington Monument grounds until you reach a lane leading to the: